Belarus Hi Tech Park

 HTP resident companies may operate within 37 types of activities: from advanced solutions in the sphere of AI to the development of top-level software, engineering solutions, games and mobile applications, IT for healthcare, agriculture, fintech, banking software, laser technologies, optics.

 Hi-Tech Park provides new job opportunities.
-Over the period of 2017-2020 more than 37 thousand people were employed in the HTP companies.
-Presently Park’s labor force numbers more than 71 thousand.
-This is 1,5 % of the economically active population of Belarus.
-They produce 4% of GDP.
+Over the period of 2017-2021 more than 40 thousand people were employed in the HTP companies.
+Presently Park’s labor force numbers more than 78 thousand.
+This is 2 % of the economically active population of Belarus.
+They produce almost 5% of GDP.

 HTP boosts regional development.
 Due to its legal regime, applicable nationwide, a resident may be registered and operate anywhere in the country.
 Presently more than 100 HTP resident companies, i.e. more than 4 thousand people, work outside Minsk.